benjamin-jacobson/s3-phase-1-project/blog/readme.md

 ![Function Declaration](https://github.com/benjamin-jacobson/se-phase-1-project/blob/main/blog/img/FunctionDeclaration.JPG?raw=true)

 **Anonymous Function**

 This syntax does not explicitly name the function.
 The question is asked then, how do you use it?
+One approach is to assign it to an object like the one we have below.
+You may want to do this if it isn’t going to be used in other areas.
+Anonymous functions are also great to use in JavaScript’s even listeners as callback functions.

 And also, why would you do this?
+It is simple, and if the function is not used much, then it makes sense to keep it light, and simple.

 ```
 // Syntax: Anonymous Function